Ashraf-Kamal/Satire-Detection/README.md

 A short statistics of two files is given below:-

-1. Sarcasm.xls: This file contains a total of 16374 tweet ids for satire category.
+1. Sarcasm.xlsx: This file contains a total of 16374 tweet ids for satire category.

-2. Non_Sarcasm.xls: This file contains a total of 25821 tweet ids for non-satire category.
+2. Non_Sarcasm.xlsx: This file contains a total of 25821 tweet ids for non-satire category.